Charelk2/Flinkdink2/README.md

 When unlocked, the Dashboard now shows a large progress header with your current week, day, session and streak.
 It reuses the same session dots as the home screen.
 Daily modules are listed in a small table labelled **"Weekly progress"**, where completed cells appear green.

+Below the table is a row of control buttons arranged with `flex` and `flex-wrap` so they stack neatly on narrow screens.
+Each button label now starts with a small emoji, for example **"🔄 Reset Today"** and **"🗑️ Reset All"**.
+Selecting **Reset All** opens a confirmation dialog before all progress is cleared.

 ## Accessibility

 Carousel navigation buttons now include descriptive ARIA labels and retain their focus outlines for improved keyboard navigation.